-"In November and December I visited congregations any baptisms nor other additions, because the brethren are seriously working and they baptize from time to time.
+"In November and December I visited congregations In Zomba, Mlanje, and Cholo Districts.
+I did not have any baptisms nor other additions, because the brethren are seriously working and they baptize from time to time.
 They have been having a lot of baptisms.
 Recently Bennett C. Severe baptized 3 at Wendewende; Antonio Severe baptized 2 and 1 was restored at Naphungo.
-Stony Chakhame baptized 4 and restored 7; Gresham Chimenya had 16 baptisms and 1 restoration; Muulula baptized 3; R. Ngomano baptized 109; J. Mauwa had 11 baptisms; R. Harry Lichapa baptized 91; Edwin Muyaya baptized 14; G. M. Chikomola bapized 13.
+Stony Chakhame baptized 4 and restored 7; Gresham Chimenya had 16 baptisms and 1 restoration; Muulula baptized 3; R. Ngomano baptized 109; J. Mauwa had 11 baptisms; R. Harry Lichapa baptized 91; Edwin Muyaya baptized 14; G. M. Chikomola bap-

 "It is again a pleasure to inform you that our trouble with N. A. Kadewere about permission for building prayer houses in his area is over now.
-The brethren are now allowed to build and the permission was granted by both the District Commissioner and Chief Kaewere consider it to be the live the O. P. A." Donations: Lawre Lodi, Calif.-\$20.00: Burnell, Salona, Pa.-\$20.00.
+The brethren are now allowed to build and the permission was granted by both the District Commissioner and Chief Kaconsider it to be the greatest evangelist in Africa.
+Long live the O. P. A."

 "Yesterday I was at Likangala's court to get pernission to build our worshipping house.
 The chief reused.
-He said he will give me permission if you will vrite him."
+He said he will give me permission if you will vrlte him."

-Brethren, we can see by these .eports that things are being done in Africa.
-To me it is encouraging to know that the Cause is going forward in such a way over
+Brethren, we can see by these eports that things tre being done in Africa.
+To me it is encouraging to mow that the Cause is going forward in such a way over here.